Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Fourier Neural Networks as function approximators

 \section{Fourier Neural Networks as function approximators}

-A neural network can be seen as a function approximator with a number of inputs $M$, a number of hidden layers $N$ that are composed of nodes and a number of outputs $L$.
-In this work, we focus on shallow neural networks with one input and one output (see figure (\ref{fig:NN_single})), the goal being to approximate real valued periodic functions.
+A neural network can be seen as a function approximator with a number of inputs $M$, a number of hidden layers that are composed of nodes, and a number of outputs $L$.
+In this work, we focus on shallow neural networks with one input, one output and $N$ nodes in the hidden layer (see Figure\myref{fig:NN_single}).
+The goal is to approximate real-valued periodic functions.
 The output $\hat{u}$ of such neural networks can be written as

-where $x \in \mathbf{R}$ is the input, $w = (w_{k},\; k=1\cdots N$ and $\lambda = (\lambda_k,\; k=1\cdots N)$ are the weights of the neural network, $\sigma$ the activation function, and $\phi = (\phi_k,\; k=0\cdots N)$ its biases.
+where $x \in \mathbf{R}$ is the input, $w = (w_{k},\; k=1\cdots N)$ and $\lambda = (\lambda_k,\; k=1\cdots N)$ are the weights of the neural network, $\xi$ the activation function, and $\phi = (\phi_k,\; k=0\cdots N)$ its biases.